Home > Analyses > Consumer Cyclical > Williams-Sonoma, Inc.

 | Best Buy Co., Inc. | 14.5B |

-Williams-Sonoma ranks 8th among its top 10 competitors with a market cap approximately 1.01% that of the leader, Amazon.com.
-The company is positioned below both the average market cap of the top 10 (317B) and the sector median (33.6B).
-It maintains a 10.15% market cap gap over the next competitor above, Tractor Supply Company, indicating moderate distance from its closest rival.
+Williams-Sonoma ranks 8th among its top 10 competitors.
+It holds just 0.86% of the market cap of the leader, Amazon.com.
+The company sits below both the average market cap of 317B for the top 10 and the sector median of 33.6B.
+It maintains a 28.5% gap to the next competitor above, Tractor Supply Company, indicating a notable scale difference.

 Comparisons with competitors